Prince Charles tests positive for coronavirus, symptoms 'mild'

 Charles last saw the 93-year-old monarch on the morning of March 12 following an investiture, before the earliest time he would have been infectious.
 "Her Majesty The Queen remains in good health," Buckingham Palace said.
 "The Queen last saw The Prince of Wales briefly after the investiture on the morning of 12th March and is following all the appropriate advice with regard to her welfare."

 A royal source said that the earliest Charles would have been infectious was March 13.
-Charles and Camilla went to Highgrove House, his residence in west England, on March 13 and then traveled to their Birkhall residence on the Balmoral estate in Scotland on Sunday.
+Charles and Camilla went to Highgrove House, his residence in west England, on March 13 and then travelled to their Birkhall residence on the Balmoral estate in Scotland on Sunday.
 Queen Elizabeth left London for Windsor Castle on March 19.
 She is with her 98-year-old husband, Philip.
+When asked if the queen or Philip had been tested for coronavirus, Buckingham Palace declined to comment.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)